By Safety Management Group

 Gasoline and other petroleum products can damage respiratory tissue and injure the skin and eyes.
 Both short-term and long-term exposures can lead to health problems, which can be compounded by additives used in the fuels.

 Many of these products can remove the skin’s protective oils.
 In the short term, that can cause chapping and drying, but as those effects become more severe, they can lead to burns and infections (and, when using fuels with lead additives, lead poisoning).
-Clothing that becomes soaked with fuels will continuously expose any skin it touches to the fuels.
-That’s why it’s important to wash all exposed areas of the skin with soap and water after contact, and to change clothes frequently (or wear disposable clothing).
+Clothing that becomes soaked with fuel will continuously expose any skin it touches to the fuel.
+That’s why it’s important to wash all exposed areas of the skin with soap and water after contact and to change clothes frequently (or wear disposable clothing).
 One of the best protective measures is to wear fuel-resistant gloves.

 It’s very easy to transfer petroleum products to the eyes by inadvertently rubbing or wiping the eyes after coming in contact with petroleum.
 That’s another good reason to wash hands frequently while working with these materials.
 If fuel comes in contact with the eye, avoid rubbing.
 Instead, flush the eye using an eye bath or water bottle, and obtain medical attention.